Shining Soul: Release

 The game saw a European release in March 2003, with Infogrames handling distribution and Sega Europe handling publication.
 In December 2002, THQ, who held a deal with Sega at the time to publish their games on the Game Boy Advance in the market, announced they had no intentions on releasing the title in the region.

 Reception

 The game received "mixed" reviews according to the review aggregation website Metacritic.
-In Japan, Famitsu gave it a score of 30 out of 40.
+In Japan, however, Famitsu gave it a score of 32 out of 40.

 Craig Harris of IGN lamented, "As it stands, Shining Soul just feels like a shell of a design, good ideas and intentions spattered throughout boring action sequences."
 Tom Bramwell of Eurogamer said: "It says "RPG" in the genre box, but it's really not.
 Role-playing games are renowned for their engaging (or at least expansive) plot lines, diverse characters and locations, progressive combat and intricacy.
 Shining Soul is notable because it singularly fails to live up to anything that's come before it."
+Star Dingo of GamePro said of the game, "Many gamers saw screens of Shining Soul in Japanese form long, long ago and wondered why such a cool-looking game wasn't coming to America right away.
+That question has finally been answered."